Follow Us On:

-These then are the five rules of conduct which Mahavira taught, non-violence, truthfulness, no stealing, non-acquisition and control of sexual desires.
+These then are the five rules of conduct that Mahavira taught, non-violence, truthfulness, no stealing, non-acquisition, and control of sexual desires.
 It is a hard program and not everybody can follow it all at once.
-So Mahavira set up a society in which some people, monks and nuns, try to follow his program as far as is humanly possible.
-Others, ordinary lay people, men and women, do not give up their homes and jobs and families, but they try as far as possible in the circumstances of daily life to follow the five rules of conduct.
+So Mahavira set up a society in which some people, monks, and nuns, try to follow his program as far as is humanly possible.
+Others, ordinary laypeople, men, and women, do not give up their homes and jobs and families, but they try as far as possible in the circumstances of daily life to follow the five rules of conduct.
 While the monk or nun can take precautions to avoid harm even to the tiniest living creature, the rule of non-violence must mean something less for ordinary people caught up in the ordinary business of our lives.